Infinix Smart 7 Review: Upping budget standards

 It is a 60Hz refresh rate panel with NEG Glass protection.
 I feel the screen is fairly bright but less vibrant for my taste.
 Watching YouTube videos is a good experience since with the latest update, i.e. firmware version number ‘X6517-V6500AACD-S-GL-230225V464’, the lag for 60fps video playback found in the out-of-the-box firmware version is gone.

-Now, the device is able to play videos at 60fps without breaking a sweat, which wasn’t the case for the out-of-the-box XOS version.
+Now, the device is able to play videos at 60fps without breaking a sweat.

 It has a Widevine L3 certification so don’t expect to watch movies on OTT apps in the highest quality.